openxla/stablehlo/docs/spec_draft.md

  * **Complex types** represents a pair of floating-point types.
 Supported ones are `c64` (represents paired `f32`) and `c128` (represents paired `f64`).

-StableHLO supports a Tensor type `tensor`, to model the type of a n-dimensional array, represented in the opset as `tensor<SxE>` such that
+StableHLO supports a type `tensor`, to model the type of a n-dimensional array, represented in the opset as `tensor<SxE>` such that

   * Shape `S` is a list of number of elements in each of the dimensions and